ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 Remember that simple alert we created?
 Now that we are parsing these fields at ingest-time, we can create a proper SLO instead of a simple binary alert.
 With a SLO, we can allow for some percentage of errors over time (common in a complex system) before we get our support staff out of bed.

-1. Click `SLOs` in the left-hand navigation
+1. Click `SLOs` in the left-hand navigation pane
 2. Click `Create SLO`
 3. Select `Custom Query`
 4. Set `Data view` to `logs-proxy.otel-default`